MissionalDigerati/md-contribution-site/_sections/projects.md

     <dd class="col-xl-11 col-sm-10">The wiki contains project specific documentation, which may include details about setting up a development environment, creating plugin guides, and how to run tests locally.</dd>
 </dl>

-If you are not familiar with Github, you may want to take a moment and browse one of the projects above.
+If you are not familiar with GitHub, you may want to take a moment and browse one of the projects above.